- Master of Arts with a major in Early Intervention/Early Childhood Special Education

 NOTE: SCHOOL SYSTEMS MAY REQUIRE CRIMINAL BACKGROUND CHECKS AND FORMAL BOARD APPROVAL PRIOR TO PLACEMENT.

-Additional requirements for all certification or certification plus degree programs:
+Additional requirements for certification plus degree program

 NOTE: OTHER TESTS MAY BE SUBSTITUTED IF DOCUMENTATION PROVIDED SHOWS CONTENT SUBSTANTIALLY EQUIVALENT TO CASE.